 From 1996-2000 Paul completed a Masters degree where he deepened his understanding of poverty and marginalisation among disabled people and those living in areas of deprivation.
 This laid the foundations for his development of the Community Renewal methodologies, all of which are based on a Critical Reflection Process with compassionate listening at the core.

 Paul is passionate about supporting people and communities to lift themselves out of poverty and is working to influence policy and decision makers at Scottish, UK and international level.
-Paul has recently been appointed as a board member of NHS Health Scotland.
+Paul served on the board of NHS Health Scotland from 2016 to 2020.

 To contact Paul email: firstname.lastname@example.org